fvantienen/dji_rev/README.md

 - `tools/derive_key.py` is a script that mimics the dji_derivekey binary
 - `tools/sign_uboot.py` is a script that is capable of signing the secure U-boot parition
 - `tools/check_uboot.py` is a script that checks the U-Boot signature and extracts it
+- `tools/fw_dec.py` is a tool to analyse FC and ESC firmware and try different key schedules

 ## Image structure
 - Header